radiovisual/cheatsheets/bem.md

 // Components are PascalCase
 .ComponentName {}

-// Descendents are cascalCase with single dash .ComponentName-descendentName {}
+// Descendents are camelCase with single dash .ComponentName-descendentName {}

 // Modifiers are camelCase with double dash